Conan-Wen/Conan_Wen_Note/JavaScriptNote/JavaScript.md

 ### 2.1 if statement

+- if statement

   - The code will be executed while the condition is true.

   - ```javascript
     if (condition) {